tommay/risp/README.md

 ----

-but if the arguments are reversed then zip diverges since filtering an infinite list gives an infinite list and zip doesn't know it's ok to end.
+but if the arguments are reversed then zip diverges since filtering an infinite list gives an infinite list and zip will never terminate, even though it would be fine if it did since the second list is finite.
 However, it will blow the stack.

 Haskell also diverges in the same case, but doesn't blow the stack: